-- Pause or stop the session completely for any reason.
+- Pause, slow, or stop the session completely for any reason.

 If your body does not feel safe, it cannot heal.

 If you’ve ever left a massage more tense than when you arrived, or noticed a lot of anxious ruminating thoughts during a session, or often feel like a massage is something done to you, a trauma-informed massage, sensitive to a client’s hyper-vigilance or anxiety, is highly recommended.
 Contact me to discuss your needs today.

-Any person can benefit from a trauma-informed session, even if they’ve never experienced a traumatic event or navigate unresolved trauma-responses.
+Any person can benefit from a trauma-informed session, even if they’ve never experienced a traumatic event or navigate unresolved fight/flight/freeze responses.
 At the least, a session that prioritizes the nervous system can aid in deeper relaxation.
-At it’s most powerful, a trauma-informed session can bring about a greater sense of safety and peace in your body, leaving you feeling more connected and grounded- like you’re home.
+At it’s most powerful, a trauma-informed session can bring about a greater sense of safety and peace in your body, leaving you feeling more connected and grounded- like you’re at home in your body.

-A client can prepare for a massage by bathing and remaining makeup-free (I have to throw away any linens with cosmetic stains).
-As a first-time client should arrive 15 minutes early to allow for time to fill out an intake and medical history form.
+You can prepare for a massage by bathing and remaining makeup-free (I have to throw away any linens with cosmetic stains).
+As a first-time client, you should arrive 15 minutes early to allow for time to fill out an intake and medical history form.
 The form asks for personal information such as email, phone # and an emergency contact, just in case.
 It also asks for some health background so that I can plan a safe and effective massage.
 If you would like to receive it via email to fill out beforehand, please indicate in your appointment request.

 Once in the private therapy room, I will show you where you can hang and store your personal items.
 I will ask that your cell phone be turned to “Do not disturb,” unless you need to be available.
-I ask clients to remove bracelets, necklaces, large rings, and large earrings.
-Wedding bands and stud earrings are easy to work around.
+I ask clients to remove bracelets, necklaces, large rings, and large earrings, but wedding bands and stud earrings are easy to work around.